PREMISES LIABILITY LAWYER IN MODESTO

 Premises Liability is an area of law that holds property owners responsible for taking reasonable measures that ensure the safety of guests and visitors.
 Whether it be a commercial business or a private homeowner, a property owner owes a duty of care to those who are legally on their premises – and they can be held liable for any acts of negligence of failures to uphold their legal responsibilities when victims suffer preventable harm as a result.

 If you or someone you love has been injured while on another’s property, you may have the right to pursue a premises liability case against the property owner.
 At Habbas & Associates, our personal injury lawyers leverage more than 200 years of collective experience to conduct investigations, determine an accident’s underlying cause, and hold property owners liable for damages in and out of the courtroom.
 Over the years our firm has been serving victims across Modesto and the surrounding areas of central California and the Bay Area, we have proven that our experience can make the difference when it matters most.

-Trust a law firm that has recovered hundreds of millions of dollars in verdicts and settlements for the injured.
+Trust a law firm that has recovered millions of dollars in verdicts and settlements for the injured.
 Call Habbas & Associates at (888) 387-4053 to request a FREE consultation.

 Types of Premises Liability Cases